Ongoing service disruptions

 To install the VSS package, complete the following steps:

-Under Target Selection, use tags or a resource group to choose your instance.
-You can also manually choose it.
+- Under Target selection, use tags or a resource group to select your instance.
+You can also manually select your instance.

-(Optional) configure Output options, Amazon CloudWatch alarms, and SNS notifications.
+- (Optional) Choose configurations for output options, CloudWatch alarms, and Amazon SNS notifications.

 Create an EC2 role with permissions to take VSS backups

-Creating a VSS Backup requires additional permissions that you must attach to the EC2 instance role.
-Complete the following the steps to create a policy, attach the policy to a role, and then attach the role to your EC2 instance.
+To create a VSS backup, attach additional permissions to the EC2 instance role.
+Complete the following steps to create a policy, attach the policy to a role, and then attach the role to your EC2 instance.

-- Create an AWS Identity and Access Management (IAM) policy similar to the policy that's shown in Create an IAM role for VSS-activated snapshots.
+- Create an AWS Identity and Access Management (IAM) policy.
+The policy must be similar to the policy that's shown in Use an IAM managed policy to grant permissions for VSS based snapshots.

 - Create an IAM role called VssSnapshotRole.
 Attach the policy that you created in step 1 to this IAM role.
 Then, attach the AWS managed policy AmazonSSMManagedInstanceCore to the role.

-- Attach this role to the EC2 instance.
+- Attach your IAM role to the EC2 instance.

 Use AWS Backup to take a backup of the EC2 instance